What is a Art Shopper?

 What does a Art Shopper do?

-What role does a Art Shopper play?
+What skills does a Art Shopper need?

 While a college degree is not always a prerequisite for becoming an Art Shopper, having a background in fine arts, interior design, or film studies can be beneficial.
 It is a role that often values experience and a demonstrated eye for design over formal education.
 Prospective Art Shoppers typically start in entry-level positions within the Art Department and learn on the job, although courses in art history, design principles, and film production can provide a solid foundation and a competitive edge.